Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 - `XmlElement.Order` is introduced as a decoration on each property.
   - This ensures that the order of the elements will stay the same when the data is serialized to xml.

-## Module 1 - Comprehension check: Set up components
+## Module 1 - Knowledge check: Set up components

 ### Can you locate the component connected to the email-field?